 The Cooter R-4 School District realizes that there will be situations that arise where the student or parents may need to get ahold of one another.
 In such instances, students may obtain permission from the Principal to use the office telephone.
-Parents may reach their child by calling the Elementary Office at 695-4584, the High School Office at 695-4972, or the Superintendent's Office at 695-3312.
+Parents may reach their child by calling the Office of their child's building.